U.S. Route 60 in Kentucky

 U.S. Route 60 (US 60) is a major U.S. Highway in the American state of Kentucky.
 In the early days of the U.S. Highway System, US 60 was originally to be numbered as US 62.
 Following extensive lobbying and complaints filed by Kentucky governor William J. Fields to the American Association of State Highway Officials, the route was re-designated as US 60 before the system was finalized.
 In Kentucky, US 60 parallels the Ohio River (the northern boundary of the state).
 US 60 enters Kentucky from Cairo, Illinois, traveling northeast to Louisville, then takes a direct eastward route (near Interstate 64, I-64) to rejoin the Ohio River in downtown Ashland, Kentucky.
 Both US 60 and US 23 run concurrently from Ashland to Catlettsburg where US 60 turns east and enters Kenova, West Virginia.
+US 60 is the longest route in Kentucky, running 495 mi across the width of the state, passing through 22 of Kentucky's counties and through the cities of Paducah, Henderson, Owensboro, Louisville, the state capital of Frankfort, and Lexington.